profsen17/Python-Web-Editor/README.md

-# Python + PyQt Design for Web Apps
+# Python Web Code Editor: HTML, CSS, and JavaScript

-Welcome to the **Python + PyQt Design for Web Apps** project!
-This is an innovative solution that combines the power of Python with the flexibility and beauty of PyQt to design web applications.
-Whether you are building the front-end for a web app or crafting a desktop-like experience with a web app’s UI, this project serves as the perfect foundation for both beginners and experienced developers who want to create responsive, modern, and visually appealing web interfaces.
+Welcome to the **Python Web Code Editor**!
+This is a simple yet powerful Python application that helps you write, edit, and manage **HTML**, **CSS**, and **JavaScript** code with ease.
+Whether you're a beginner looking to learn the fundamentals of web development or an experienced developer needing a lightweight editor, this program provides the perfect environment to code for the web.

+The goal of this project is to provide a **local desktop** solution for editing web code in an intuitive way, combining the power of Python with a user-friendly interface powered by **PyQt**.

 ## 📜 Table of Contents